nicekoishi/odin-projects/README.md

-# Project Recipe
+# odin-projects

-This is a branch to access Project: Recipe.
-Currently it will be without CSS.
+This is a collection of my assignments from The Odin Project.